dlesbre/bibtex-autocomplete/README.md

 - `-f --force-overwrite` Overwrite already present fields.
 The default is to overwrite a field if it is empty or absent
 - `-t --timeout <float>` set timeout on request in seconds, default: 10.0 s, increase this if you are getting a lot of timeouts.
+Set it to -1 for no timeout.
 - `-S --ignore-ssl` bypass SSL verification.
 Use this if you encounter the error:
   ```
   [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed: certificate has expired (_ssl.c:1129)